Eastbourne manslaughter: Death

 Cancellor was found dead in his bedroom on the morning of 22 April 1860.
 His body was covered, with long stockings over his legs and kidskin gloves on his hands.
 The only visible part of the body was his face.
 A medical man of Hopley's acquaintance named Roberts pronounced that the boy had died of natural causes.
 When questioned, Hopley suggested that Cancellor died of heart disease and argued that he should be buried immediately.
 He wrote to the boy's father requesting the body's immediate removal and interment.
 After viewing his son's dressed body, Cancellor's father accepted Roberts's assertion for cause of death and agreed to the burial.

 Rumours began to circulate among the Hopleys' servants, suggesting that Hopley's wife had spent the night prior to the body's discovery cleaning up evidence of her husband's beating of the boy.
-Reginald's older brother, Reverend John Henry Cancellor Jr. (1834–1900), arrived in Eastbourne from Send, Surrey, on 25 April.
+Reginald's older brother, Reverend John Henry Cancellor Junior (1834–1900), arrived in Eastbourne from Send, Surrey, on 25 April.
 He noticed discrepancies in the reports of his brother's death and requested an autopsy.
 Hopley asked prominent physician Sir Charles Locock, an acquaintance of the Cancellor family and an obstetrician to the Queen, to examine the body and verify death by natural causes; Locock believed that Hopley was responsible for the death.